foliant-docs/foliantcontrib.escapecode/README.md

 ## Explicit Enabling

-You may not to use the `escape_code` option and call the preprocessors explicitly:
+You may not want to use the `escape_code` option and call the preprocessors explicitly:

 ```yaml
 preprocessors: